Are annual meadows relatively easy to grow especially if I have little gardening experience?

 When is the best time to sow annual seeds?

-Can I sow an annual meadow in the Autumn?
+Can I sow an annual meadow in the autumn?

 Can I mix the annual seed with perennial seed?

 No. If you are trying to establish a proper perennial meadow then do not put annual seeds with the mix.
-Annuals in the wrong amounts will very quickly outcompete the slower growing perennials and prevent many of them from establishing successfully.
+Annuals in the wrong amounts will very quickly out-compete the slower growing perennials and prevent many of them from establishing successfully.

 Can I mix the annual seed with grass to make it go further?